-On the left-hand side of the assessment tool, there is a column labelled "Task."
+On the left-hand side of the observation tool, there is a column labelled "Task."
 For each of the five tasks, this workbook provides a framework for using PLAYbasic for Educators.
 The framework will provide:

 - equipment needed,

 - instructions (how to administer), and

-- assessment rubrics for determining whether student skills are "Emerging", "Developing", "Proficient", or "Extending."
+- observation rubrics for determining whether student skills are "Emerging,"

+"Developing," "Proficient" or "Extending."